ggmichael/craterstats/docs/alternative_install.md

-# 1. Alternative installation method for Windows
+## 1. Easiest installation method for Windows

 This method uses `pipx` instead of `conda` to isolate the Python environment.
 If Craterstats will be the only Python software you use, this is a simpler set-up.